MartinSteinmayer/Makeathon-Mercedes-x-Salesforce/README.md

 To run the app you will need to open two terminals:

 1 - Backend: In the source directory, run "python (or python3) -m venv flaskvenv" then "source flaskvenv/bin/activate" to initiate the Virtual Environment.
 Before running the backend, get the OpenAI api key and run "export OPENAI_API_KEY="your_key".
 To run the backend run "python3 (or python) flask-server/server.py".
-The Virtual Environment should already have the necessary dependencies, but if not, just download the ones missing.
+The Virtual Environment should already have the necessary dependencies, but if not, just run "npm install openai flask-cors Flask".

 2 - Frontend: Go to the "client" directory and run "npm install" and then "npm start".